Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Ptarmigan Lake & Redoubt Mountain, Banff Skoki Loop

-Overhead smoky view of Ptarmigan Lake from Deception Pass: Heather Ridge (left) and Redoubt Mountain (right)
+Overhead smoky view of Ptarmigan Lake from Packers Pass: Heather Ridge (left) and Redoubt Mountain (right)

 Ptarmigan Lake

-One of the highlights on the way back is that you’ll be able to see Victoria Glacier, which is the famous glacier that sits behind Lake Louise.
+One of the highlights on the way back is that you’ll be able to see the Victoria Glacier which is the famous glacier that sits behind Lake Louise.

 Ptarmigan Lake & Redoubt Mountain, Banff Skoki Loop